Gengigq96/AI-Computer-Vision-NN-Investigating-the-Impact-of-Angle-Metadata-in-a-U-Net-Architecture/README.md

 ✅ The network effectively **learns from angle metadata**, even under extreme noise.
 ✅ The best results are obtained when integrating angle information **at all stages**.

+## Curious about the best model and the improvement that boosted image segmentation by 10%?

+If you'd like to know which model performed the best and discover the specific addition that enhanced image segmentation by 10%, feel free to reach out via email at [genisgq@gmail.com](mailto:genisgq@gmail.com).